taina0407/react-checkbox-list/README.md

 # react-checkbox-list
-A bootstrap-style react component for checkbox list
+A Bootstrap v4 react component for a checkbox list

-This is a simple react component that takes a meta data, translates it into a checkbox list and provides selected values when user changes selection.
-That's all it does.
+A simple react component that creates a checkbox list from an array of data.
+Triggers an event when the user checks/unchecks a value.

+## Features

+The following features are supported:

+- Check a single item.
+- Check/uncheck all items.
+- Select a single item.

 ## Install